Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Non-Terrestrial Networks

 \begin{itemize} \item \textbf{The HAPS/LEO based Model:} \end{itemize}

 The support of future wireless networks through HAPS and LEO satellites is envisioned for both rural and urban areas \cite{kurt2020vision,kodheli2020satellite}.
-To assess the performance under these different environments, the LoS probability is required.
-Based on the elevation angle of the aerial platform regarding the terrestrial Tx or Rx, denoted $\vartheta$, the LoS probability can be estimated for different environments using \cite[Table 6.6.1-1]{3gpp2017Technical}.
-For the sake of simplicity and convenience, we propose to substitute \cite[Table 6.6.1-1]{3gpp2017Technical} by a LoS probability function, defined as
+To assess the performance in these different environments, LoS probabilities are required.
+Based on the elevation angle of the aerial platform relative to the terrestrial Tx or Rx, denoted by $\vartheta$, LoS probabilities can be estimated for different environments using \cite[Table 6.6.1-1]{3gpp2017Technical}.
+For the sake of simplicity, we propose to substitute \cite[Table 6.6.1-1]{3gpp2017Technical} by a LoS probability function, defined as

-where $b_i$, $i=\{1,2,3\}$ are parameters that depend on the environment, and are determined in Table \ref{tab:LSO_prob}.
+where $b_i$, $i=\{1,2,3\}$ are the parameters that depend on the environment, determined in Table \ref{tab:LSO_prob}.
 The accuracy of (\ref{Eq:Plos_model}) is validated in Fig. \ref{fig:HAPS_LOS_prob}, where it is shown to agree with the results of \cite[Table 6.6.1-1]{3gpp2017Technical}.
-Subsequently, the path loss in LoS and NLoS conditions, denoted $PL$, can be written as
+Now, the path loss for LoS and NLoS conditions, denoted by $PL$, can be written as

 where $\mathcal{P}^{y}$ and $ PL^{y}$, $y \in \{ \text{LoS}, \text{NLoS} \}$, are defined as in (\ref{Eq:pathl}).
 The signal path between a HAPS/LEO and a terrestrial Tx or Rx undergoes several stages of propagation and attenuation.
-Specifically, the path losses $PL^y$, $y \in \{ \text{LoS}, \text{NLoS} \}$, are composed as follows \cite{3gpp2017Technical}:
+Specifically, the path losses $PL^y$, $y \in \{ \text{LoS}, \text{NLoS} \}$ are composed as follows \cite{3gpp2017Technical}:

 where $PL_{b}^y$ is the basic path loss, $PL_{g}$ is the attenuation due to atmospheric gasses, $PL_{s}$ is the attenuation due to either ionospheric or tropospheric scintillation, and $PL_e$ is the building entry loss, expressed in dB.